 It may strike you as strange that the word “internally” prefaces the clarity grade of flawless.
 After all, if a diamond doesn’t have any internal flaws, why not just call it flawless?
 Flawless diamonds are in a stratosphere all their own, and they are exceptionally rare.
 Outside of man-made diamonds, which can be carefully produced to perfection in a laboratory setting, nearly every diamond in existence has some kind of flaw or defect.

 Internally flawless diamonds are about as perfect as you would ever need a diamond to be.
 Internally flawless diamonds have no noticeable inclusions, but they do have some surface blemishes.
 That said, even to someone who specializes in precious stones, the actual flaws that create the difference between an internally flawless diamond and a flawless diamond are microscopic, minuscule, and minute.
-However, the divide between an internally flawless diamond and a flawless diamond is a staggering contrast that’s reflected not just in scarcity, but in extremely vast monetary discrepancy.
+However, the divide between an internally flawless diamond and a flawless diamond is a staggering contrast that’s reflected not just in scarcity, but in the diamond’s worth and corresponding price difference.

 When it comes to judging a diamond, be careful not to judge too sternly.
 While we all strive for perfection, sometimes a flaw or two is what keeps us grounded.
 In the case of the internally flawless diamond, it’s a lack of perfection that makes it special.
 For something that is such a visibly outward sign of beauty, the IF diamond reminds us, in a rich dose of cosmic irony, that it’s what’s inside that matters.